bclindner/bnotif/README.md

 ## Using

 Usage is simple: get your keys for these services, then call `bnotif.send(msg, options)` to send a message.
-The options should contain an object of objects for each service you to send to, each with their own configuration.
+The options should contain an object of objects for each service you want to send to, each with their own configuration.

 Here's an example, with a config section for each currently supported service: